stream-protocol/stream-protocol/README.md

 StreamPay is a revolutionary web3 payment infrastructure and a subsidiary of Stream Protocol Ltd. StreamPay strives to standardize the web3 payment ecosystem, provide a simplified payment gateway, and build a trusted, decentralized, transparent, and open-source transaction platform for mass adoption.

-Stream Protocol´s StreamPay "Decentralized Applications" offers solutions for businessess and online to offline payment industry, to create needed by e-Commerce, NFT, and virtual goods marketplaces, games and other industries.
+Stream Protocol´s StreamPay "Decentralized Applications" offers solutions for businessess and online to offline payment industry, to create needed by e-Commerce based on blockchain, and web3 tehnology, NFT, and virtual goods marketplaces, games and other industries.

 ## Mission